 It’s important to intervene if you notice someone is depressed.
 The more time the person spends depressed, the harder it can be for them to get out of it.
 Luckily, there are ample resources available.
 If you or someone you know is depressed, start by talking to a physician, who will then perform an examination and possibly refer you to a psychiatrist or psychologist.
 The mental health professional will start by talking to you and asking various questions to determine how long the depression has been going on, the severity of the symptoms, and whether any medications are being taken that might be worsening the bad moods.

 A mixture of antidepressant medication (if cleared with a doctor) and behavioral therapy can help ease depression.
 Behavioral and cognitive therapies help you to recognize and alter negative self-talk that reinforces depressive thought patterns.
-Give our operators a call at 1-888-997-3147(Who Answers?) today to learn more about recovering from depression and reclaiming your life.
+Give our operators a call at today to learn more about recovering from depression and reclaiming your life.